Model Reduction for Quantum Systems: Discrete-time Quantum Walks and Open Markov Dynamics: Introduction

+Note that the problem of model reduction is connected yet distinct from the (completely) positive realization problem \cite{farina-benvenuti,monras2016quantum}.
+In particular, the realization problem assumes to have access to some measured quantity of a system at hand from which one desires to reconstruct a model that explains the observed data while, in the model reduction problem, we start from a given physical model and we aim to find a smaller representation that is still physical.
+Combining both tasks, one can aim to construct a small, possibly minimal, positive realization that explains the observed data.

 The method we are proposing to tackle exact model reduction for quantum systems hinges on key tools from linear system theory, namely reachability and observability analysis and realization theory \cite{kalman1969topics, rosenbrock1970state, kalman}.
-Our quantum reachability and observability analysis is inspired by the one introduced for continuous-time, controlled quantum systems in \cite{dalessandro_quantum_2003}.
-Recently, it has been shown in \cite{cdc2022} how these tools can be used to find a minimal linear reduction for discrete-time quantum systems, albeit the latter need not satisfy CPTP constraints.
-The system-theoretic ideas and these preliminary results are recalled in Section\ref{sec:linear_model_reduction}, after the notation, models, and problem are presented in Section \ref{sec:model}.
+Our quantum reachability and observability analysis is inspired by the one introduced for continuous-time, unitarily evolving controlled quantum systems \cite{dalessandro_quantum_2003}, extended to open system evolution.
+Recently, it has been shown \cite{cdc2022} how these tools can be used to find a minimal linear reduction for discrete-time quantum systems, albeit the latter need not satisfy CPTP constraints.
+The system-theoretic ideas and these preliminary results are recalled in Sec. \ref{sec:linear_model_reduction}, after the notation, models, and problem are presented in Sec. \ref{sec:model}.

+Note that \cite{kumar2014model} takes a similar approach to model reduction, but only for unitary evolution and pure initial conditions, while the output quantities of interest are not exploited.
+In this simpler setting, the fact that the reduced model retains its CPTP property is always guaranteed, as one is projecting an Hamiltonian onto an invariant subspace.
+As we shall see, when quantum channels and mixed states are considered ensuring this property is more involved.
+To the authors' knowledge, no other systematic methods for exact CP model reduction for quantum systems are available.